Laleh-S/Project-1/README.md

 ## Challenges

 The main challenge for me in this project was the fact I did not think through everything from the start.
 I could not visualise the things I would like to do clearly from the start.
 For that reason I was jumping from one thing to another and that caused me to waste a lot of precious time.
 The second challenge was the snake movement.
 I spent 2 days just trying to get the snake to move in all different directions and go through the walls.
 In the end I was not able to add features like the start button or adding levels to my game.
+Next Time I would make sure I would properly think through everything from the start before starting to code.
+I learned that proper planning results in less headache and better development.

 ## Key Learnings